-FM 10108/20108/30108 FORMATION FOR MINISTRY 3 hrs.
+FM 10108/20108 Formation for Ministry (3 hrs.)

 Spiritual formation for ministry and the integration of theological education with family life, church and the larger community are essential for development as Christian servant leaders.

-Credit for this class is earned over a period of the first, second and last semesters.
+Credit for this class is earned over a period of the first and second.
 This class will help ground participants in covenants of accountability that lead to lifelong theological learning, holy friendships and a set of practices that will sustain pastoral excellence throughout their lives.